-While the system owner is responsible for ensuring the development, maintenance and implementation of Security Risk Management Plans (SRMPs), System Security Plans (SecPlans) and Standard Operating Procedures (SOPs), their exposure to information security issues can be too narrowly focused and restricted to the systems with which they are familiar.
+While the system owner is responsible for ensuring the development, maintenance and implementation of Systems Information Security documentation, in particular the Security Risk Management Plans (SRMPs), System Security Plans (SecPlans) and Standard Operating Procedures (SOPs), their exposure to information security issues can be too narrowly focused and restricted to the systems with which they are familiar.
 Involving security personnel in the process ensures that a holistic approach to information security can be mapped to the system owner's understanding of security risks for their specific system.
+Information Security documentation is detailed in Chapter 5.